Haitian occupation of Santo Domingo: Prelude to the occupation

-A group of Dominican politicians and military officers favored uniting the newly independent nation with Haiti, as they sought for political stability under Haitian president Jean-Pierre Boyer, and were attracted to Haiti's perceived wealth and power at the time.
+A group of Dominican politicians and military officers in the frontier region favored uniting the newly independent nation with Haiti, as they sought political support from Haitian president Jean-Pierre Boyer against their enemies.
 A large faction based in the northern Cibao region were opposed to the union with Gran Colombia and also sided with Haiti.
 Boyer, on the other hand, had several objectives in the island that he proclaimed to be "one and indivisible": to maintain Haitian independence against potential French or Spanish attack or reconquest and to maintain the freedom of its former slaves.

 While appeasing the Dominican frontier officers, Jean-Pierre Boyer was already in negotiations with France to prevent an attack by fourteen French warships stationed near Port-au-Prince, the Haitian capital.
 The Dominicans were unaware that Boyer made a concession to the French, and agreed to pay France 150 million gold francs destined to compensated the former French slave owners.
 Thus, Haiti would essentially be forced into paying reparations for its freedom.

-Support of the unification found itself to be more popular amongst the Black population who believed that Boyers government would usher an era of social reform, including the abolition of slavery.
-In contrast, the white and multiracial populations, however, found themself split on the idea of merging with the neighboring country.
+Support of the unification found itself to be more popular among the Black population who believed that Boyers government would usher an era of social reform, including the abolition of slavery.
+In contrast, the white and multiracial populations, however, found themselves split on the idea of merging with the neighboring country.
 After deals with Bolivar fell through and receiving messages of economic and military support from Boyer, Caceres found himself more obliged to side with Creole Haiti.
 The idea had been gaining some traction among members of the military, and in 1821 Governor Sebastián Kindelán y Oregon discovered that some of the Dominican military officers in Azua and Santo Domingo had already become part of the plan for unification with Haiti.
 A defining moment took place on November 15, 1821, when the leaders of several Dominican frontier towns, particularly Dajabón and Montecristi, adopted the Haitian flag.

 The Dominican nationalists who were against the unification of the island were at a serious disadvantage compared to the Haitian military, having at their disposal only an untrained infantry force.
 Haiti's population was eight to ten times larger than that of the Dominican population, and the Dominicans had to also contend with a severely underdeveloped economy.
 The Haitian military had been hardened after decades of conflict with European powers and rival political factions in Haiti, and memories of the numerous racial massacres of the Revolution were still fresh in the mind of Haitian troops, increasing their determination to never lose a battle.